A finiteness result for $p$-adic families of Bianchi modular forms: Introduction

-In this paper, we consider the situation when $F$ is imaginary quadratic, which was first studied in R.Taylor's thesis \cite{MR2636500}.
+In this paper, we consider the situation when $F$ is imaginary quadratic, which was first studied in R. Taylor's thesis \cite{MR2636500}.
 We examine when a $p$-adic family can interpolate a Zariski-dense set of classical cuspidal automorphic forms, as is the case over totally real fields.
-This question was already addressed in a paper by F.Calegari and B. Mazur \cite{MR2461903}, which mainly focused on the representation-theoretic side.
+This question was already addressed in a paper by F. Calegari and B. Mazur \cite{MR2461903}, which mainly focused on the representation-theoretic side.
 Provided a $p$-adic transcendence-theoretic conjecture holds, their results imply the set of classical deformations can only be dense in some very specific instances.
-Calegari and Mazur also gave an illustrative example of a family interpolating finitely many classical automorphic forms \cite[Theorem 1.1]{MR2461903}; however the proof supplied contained an omission which we rectify in this paper.
-This omission was also discussed in D.Loeffler's article \cite{Loeffler:2010ab}, together with an exposition of the analogous question of density of classical points on eigenvarieties for $\GL(1)$ over arbitrary number fields.
-Our work thus fits into the larger framework of examining density of classical points on eigenvarieties and deformation spaces (see e.g., \cite{MR3235551,MR3542488}), and of gaining a better understanding of the situations when classical points are not expected to be dense.
-We also mention similar questions for higher rank groups and refer the reader to \cite{MR2396124} and related work.
+Calegari and Mazur also gave an illustrative example of a family interpolating finitely many classical automorphic forms \cite[Theorem 1.1]{MR2461903}; however the proof supplied contained an omission.
+In this paper we rectify this and provide further such examples.
+This omission was also discussed in D. Loeffler's article \cite{Loeffler:2010ab}, together with an exposition of the analogous question of density of classical points on eigenvarieties for $\GL(1)$ over arbitrary number fields.
+The existence of ordinary $p$-adic families without a Zariski--dense set of classical points was also studied by A. Ash, D. Pollack and G. Stevens \cite{MR2396124} for $\GL(n)/\IQ$.
+When $n=3$ they are able to exhibit \cite[Theorem 9.4]{MR2396124} such families.
+Our work thus fits into the larger framework of examining density of classical points on eigenvarieties and deformation spaces (see e.g., \cite{MR3235551,MR3542488}), and of gaining a better understanding of the situations when these are not expected to be dense.